fewrux/grrs/README.md

 ## Examples

--   Search for the pattern "error" in the file `/path/to/file.log` and display only the lines containing the pattern (silencing the output):
+-   Search for the pattern error in the file `/path/to/file.log` and display only the lines containing the pattern (silencing the output):

 ```
 $ ./target/release/grrs "error" /path/to/file.log -q